damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 1. The current issue page loads all comments at once and adds lots of event listeners to the page.
 This page could benefit from Vue for performance reasons.
 We could make the comment section a Vue app and make the comments a component with the emoji picker as components as well, etc. While we're in there, we'll amp up the UX by allowing you to see the comment you linked to immediately without waiting.
 There are better ways to show massive amounts of comments so we have to potentially rethink that.

+1. The pipelines page rewritten in vue for the arrival of real time updating.

+1. The environments was written in Vue.

+1. There are many other places where we will be using Vue in the future and where we are already using Vue.
+Too many to list here.

 As you can see, we won't just slap Vue on everything.

 ### 2. Add in Webpack